Named in the Rugby Europe Championship 2025 Team of the Tournament; tried in the 2026 opener v Portugal. AAC's WXV 3 representative in Dubai, 2024.

 Pre-season opens in July at De Eendracht under new Head Coach Daniel Geurs, working with Director of Rugby Gary Jefferies and the wider coaching team across the men's, women's and youth sides.

-The staff →Amsterdam's first rugby club.
+Coaches and club contacts →Amsterdam's first rugby club.
 22 October 1930 is the founding date recorded in the Rugby Nederland registry.
 Nearly a century on, AAC is still the oldest club in the city.

 Read the history →